-Set Student Expectations: Students should be aware of how often to expect clicker questions and in what ways the questions will affect their grade.
-Communicate how frequently students’ clicker points will be transmitted to Blackboard Learn, and where they can find those points within the course page.
+Set Student Expectations: Students should be aware of how frequently clicker questions will be asked and in what ways their answers to clicker questions will affect their grade.
+Communicate how frequently student clicker points will be transmitted to Blackboard Learn, and where they can be located in the Blackboard Learn course environment.

-Explain Clickers to Students: Teach students how to register their clickers; explain the meaning of the lights on clickers; teach them how to properly join the channel in the classroom.
+Explain How Clickers Work to Students: Teach students how to register their clickers if you plan to track their responses; explain the meaning of the lights on clickers if your students do not own devices with LCD displays; teach them how to properly join the channel.
 You may want to direct them to the Clicker Guide for Students.

 Keep Students Responsible: Students are expected to register their clicker with Blackboard Learn.
-Make sure they’re aware of the resources available to them if they’re having trouble registering, and the consequences they’ll face if they don’t register properly.
+Make sure they are aware of the resources available to them if they are having trouble registering, and the consequences they will face if they don’t register.

 Emphasize the importance of bringing a clicker to each class session.

 Discuss Grading: Clickers can be used to give points for performance, attendance or both of these.
-In TurningPoint, attendance points are added to participation points.
-You may require students to answer a minimum percentage of questions, called a threshold, in order to earn their attendance points for the session.
+Attendance points can be added to participation points.
+You may require students to answer a minimum percentage of questions, in order to earn their attendance points for the session.